dev-sys-do/orka/docs/proposals/scheduler/README.md

 ### Service provided

-The Scheduler is responsible for the scheduling of nodes and workloads.
+The Scheduler is responsible for scheduling workloads across the cluster nodes.
 It is the interface between the Controller and the Agent.

 ### Scope

-The Scheduler is reponsible for:
+The Scheduler is responsible for:

 - Sending workload scheduling/re-scheduling
-    - Re-scheduling can happen upon Agent disconnection
 - Nodes and Workload Instances status updates
-    - received from the Agents
+    - Received from the Agents
-    - sent to the Controller
+    - Sent to the Controller
 - Handling of Agent connection
-    - the Scheduler is responsible for the handshake
+    - The Scheduler is responsible for accepting new connections
-    - secure connection should be made between Agent and Scheduler
+    - Secure connection must be made between Agent and Scheduler

-The Scheduler is NOT responsible for:
+### Out of Scope

 - Workload management (creation/update/deletion)
 - Node management (connection/disconnection)
-    - the Scheduler is only receiving status updates
+    - The Scheduler is only receiving status updates
-    - the Agent is responsible for its connection and disconnection to the Scheduler
+    - The Agent is responsible for connecting to and disconnecting from the Scheduler
 - Rescheduling workloads automatically in case of an Agent disconnection
-    - this is the Controller's responsbility
+    - Workload lifecycle management is the Controller's responsibility
-    - the Controller needs to call the Scheduler with a reschedule order

 ## High Level Architecture